 - Meditation practice.
 Another way of progressing into 2 hours a day is by spending additional time for meditation.
 The practice of meditation has become more and more popular, especially in the US.
 Meditation simply means coming to awareness of the present moment.

 - Splitting session into two.
 Instead of doing one 2 hour a day yoga session, you can break it down and divide it into two separate workouts done on the same day.
 I won’t be covering here the benefits of doing two yoga sessions a day.
 I’ve already done that in “Yoga Twice A Day“, which I suggest you read.

-So as you can see, doing two hour yoga session can be done in many different ways.
+So as you can see, a two-hour yoga session can be done in many different ways.

 How Many Calories I Burn During 2 Hours Of Yoga

-For more details, please have a look at the table below where I’ve included all the breakdown for calories burned in 2 hours during different component of yoga session.
+For more details, please have a look at the table below where I’ve included all the breakdown for calories burned in 2 hours during the different components of a yoga session.

 So basically depending on how you spend your time will impact on your calories.
-As you can see from the table above, a 170-pound person, who is doing Power yoga will burn 240 kcal more, comparing to do Hatha yoga.
+As you can see from the table above, a 170-pound person, who is doing Power yoga will burn 240 kcal more, compared to Hatha yoga.